 I hope you will try one of my favorite, easy baked pasta recipes!
 Enjoy!

 Here are a few more recipes using ham that you might like to try:

 - Ham and Cheese Manicotti

 - Ham and Cheese Baked Gnocchi

 Cheesy Baked Penne

-1 pound penne pasta, cooked until al dente
+- 16 ounces penne pasta, cooked to al dente

-1. Prepare sauce: Heat milk in a medium saucepan until small bubbles form around the edges.
-In a larger saucepan, melt butter over medium-low heat.
-Add flour and stir well.
+- In a medium saucepan, heat the milk over medium heat until small bubbles form around the edges.
+In a larger saucepan, melt the butter over medium-low heat.
+Add the flour and stir well.
 Continue to cook, stirring, until thick and smooth, about 2 minutes.
-Slowly begin adding hot milk to the large saucepan, whisking constantly while adding.
-Sauce will start out lumpy and become smooth as milk is incorporated.
-Stir in nutmeg and freshly ground pepper.
-Turn heat up to medium and bring sauce to a simmer for an additional 2 minutes.
+Slowly begin adding the hot milk to the large saucepan, whisking constantly while adding.
+The sauce will start out lumpy and become smooth as the milk is incorporated.
+Stir in the nutmeg and freshly ground pepper.
+Turn the heat up to medium and bring the sauce to a simmer for an additional 2 minutes.
 Remove from heat and set aside while you prepare the pasta.

-3. Assemble the dish: In a large bowl, toss cooked pasta with the sauce.
-Stir in peas, ham, provolone and 3/4 cup of the grated Parmesan.
+- In a large bowl, toss the cooked pasta with the sauce.
+Stir in the peas, ham, provolone and ¾ cup of the Parmesan.
 Scrape the mixture into the baking dish and sprinkle with the remaining Parmesan.

-4. Cover with aluminum foil.
-Bake 25 minutes.
-Uncover and bake until sauce is bubbling around the edges and the center is hot (about 10 minutes more).
+- Cover the baking dish with aluminum foil.
+Bake for 25 minutes.
+Uncover and bake until the sauce is bubbling around the edges and the center is hot (about 10 minutes more).
 Remove from the oven and let cool for about 10 minutes before serving.